-Takeaway.com expects to complete the Combination as of 1 January 2020the Effective Date.
+Takeaway.com expects to complete the Combination as of 1 January 2020.

-The total consideration is based on a value of €.95,5963.1 million, which is calculated on the basis of the Company's closing share price on 26 July 2019, the date prior to the first announcement of the Combination.
-Under the terms of the Combination, Just Eat Shareholders will receive 0.097440.12111 New Shares in exchange for each Just Eat Share, resulting in the issuance of up to 66,953,66883,221,993 New Shares, which represents 527.1250% of the Company's total issued and outstanding share capital immediately following completion of the Combination (based on the fully diluted ordinary share capital of the Company (but excluding dilution from any conversion of the Convertible Bonds) and the fully diluted share capital of Just Eat plc, in each case as at the Supplement Latest Practicable Date).
+The total consideration is based on a value of €5,596.1 million.
+Under the terms of the Combination, Just Eat Shareholders will receive 0.09744 New Shares in exchange for each Just Eat Share, resulting in the issuance of up to 66,953,668 New Shares, which represents 52.12% of the Company's total issued and outstanding share capital immediately following completion of the Combination (based on the fully diluted ordinary share capital of the Company (but excluding dilution from any conversion of the Convertible Bonds) and the fully diluted share capital of Just Eat plc, in each case as at the Latest Practicable Date).

 The Combination will be accounted for in accordance with IFRS 3 using the acquisition method of accounting under which the Combination consideration is allocated to assets acquired and liabilities assumed based on their estimated fair values as of the date of completion of the Combination.
-Goodwill of £,935,578.8 million has been provisionally recorded in the unaudited pro forma consolidated balance sheet.
+Goodwill of $\mbox{\ensuremath{\mathfrak{e}}}5,578.8$ million has been provisionally recorded in the unaudited pro forma consolidated balance sheet.
 As Just Eat is publicly listed in the UK, before the Combination is completed Takeaway.com does not have sufficient access to commercially sensitive information, such as customer contracts and intellectual property, required to conduct an actual purchase price allocation.
 The actual calculation and allocation of the consideration outlined above will be based on the assets purchased and liabilities assumed at the Effective Date and other information available at that date.
 Accordingly, the actual amounts for each of these assets and liabilities will vary from the pro forma amounts disclosed below and the variations may be material.